akurasy/DevOps-Complete/README.md

 Now let's add a dashboard.
 Click on dashboard on the left, click create dashboard, click on add visualisation,  select prometheus, you can now customise your own dashboard or import and existing dashboard.

 To Import dashboard, click on dashboard, select new on the upper right, click on import.
-Scroll down and Enter the dashboard ID: 6417 -- This ID will display the pod, deployment, replica, click on load. you can searhc for other preferred dashboard ID or URL.
+Scroll down and Enter the dashboard ID: 6417 -- This ID will display the pod, deployment, replica, click on load. you can search for other preferred dashboard ID or URL.

 Then scroll down and select prometheus server as the data source for the dashboard and click import.